gvwilson/fiction/iffy/index.md

 "Saints and their mercies," Uncle Jack said quietly.

-But no---there she was, still afloat!
+But no—there she was, still afloat!
 She wasn't a jelly dredger or a cargo hauler.
 She had been built to withstand gunfire and scalpel mines